 - 7.1 The School is a mainstream independent school with high academic standards.
-Even so, we carry out screening tests when teachers raise concerns/ the SENCO deems appropriate in order to detect signs of learning difficulties, where apparent from the test results. - 7.2 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
+Even so, we carry out screening tests when teachers raise concerns/the SENCO deems appropriate in order to detect signs of learning difficulties, where apparent from the test results. - 7.2 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
 In general, the School's approach will be cautious so as not unnecessarily to run the risk of a child being labelled "dyslexic" when a later assessment might result in a different explanation for the difficulty. - 7.3 It is essential that pupils who are experiencing difficulties have their needs identified quickly so that the appropriate provision can be made.
 If class teachers have concerns at any stage in a pupil's education regarding progress, they should discuss these without delay with the SENCO. - 7.4 It is the responsibility of the subject or Form teacher to discuss in depth with the SENCO their concerns about their pupil.
-They must provide and have gathered supporting evidence e.g. recent exam grades, observations and tried and tested strategies, including differentiated activities. - 7.5 The SENCO will then observe the child/their work and decide if further investigation is needed or if the teacher needs to be providing a more differentiated approach to the child's learning.
+They must provide and have gathered supporting evidence e.g. recent exam grades, observations and tried and tested strategies, including differentiated activities.
+The School may use a referral form that teachers must complete to highlight key cause for concern (see appendix 3). - 7.5 The SENCO will then observe the child/their work and decide if further investigation is needed or if the teacher needs to be providing a more differentiated approach to the child's learning.
 If this is the case, the SENCO will provide teaching tips for the class teacher.
-We have close links with parents at Gidea Park Preparatory School and Nursery, and the class teacher, at the earliest opportunity, should be the first person to alert the parents to concerns and enlist their active help and participation.
+We have close links with parents at the school, and the class teacher, at the earliest opportunity, should be the first person to alert the parents to concerns and enlist their active help and participation.
 If a child is not progressing with a more differentiated curriculum, the SENCO will provide an internal assessment.